 Assessing this rule change request does not require the AEMC to consider the detailed content of the minimum technical standards.
 Instead, the request is concerned with the proposed creation of a subordinate instrument that specifies minimum technical standards (as initially determined by AEMO) and what the standards will apply to.

 AEMO is undertaking its own consultation process concurrent with this rule change process in order to have a first set of minimum technical standards completed and ready for implementation by the time this rule change process is finalised.

 While the rule change request seeks to address some imminent system security issues caused by DER connections, the ESB has been tasked by the COAG Energy Council to develop an on-going governance framework for DER technical standards.
 Implementation of the ESB’s governance framework may require amendments to the National Electricity Rules in the future.

 The consultation process

-Submissions on the consultation paper are due on 23 July 2020.
+Submissions on the consultation paper were due on 23 July 2020.
 The AEMC received 27 submissions.
 These are published on this project page.

 Extension of time